 - Unlimited data recovery from the file systems of Windows;

 - Cross-platform license activation;

-- Lifetime software license;
+- Lifetime use of a licensed software version.

 Simple wizard-style interface